 I got a letter from George last week.
 Lizzie's health is very poor and I think Georgie is a little discouraged.
 He says there was two more doctors came near the place which takes a good deal of the practice that he can only make a living.
 This winter he sent me a dollar.
 I would not be surprised if we hear of his leaving there before long but he did not say anything about it.
 The church there does not suit him.
 He speaks well of their preacher.
 He says they have a good one.
 The Methodist society I guess is very small there...

 By the time of the 1880 census, the Carey family had moved to Indianapolis, Indiana, where they lived the rest of their lives.
 May and Flora never married, but lived with their parents.
 Elizabeth died in Indianapolis in 1909.
 George and the daughters were enumerated in the 1910 census at 1619 College Avenue.

 Dr. George A. E. Carey died 11 Oct 1910 in Indianapolis and is buried at Forest Hill cemetery in Piqua.
 His tombstone, which I have seen, lists him as "Lt., 1st Ohio H.A."
 Elizabeth and the children are buried in Forest Hill in the same plot, along with George and his parents.

-Marvin Carey remembers "Cousin May" working at a Knights Templar home in Ohio and as being a very frugal old spinster.
+Marvin Carey remembers "Cousin May" working at a Knights of Pythias home in Ohio and as being a very frugal old spinster.
 She was obviously able to save quite a lot of money during her long life, since she bequeathed enough funds to build an impressive monument at Forest Hill for her parents and grandparents.
 Unfortunately, the dates which were carved for Ben and Hannah Carey appear to be in error.
 Either their original stones were too weathered to be legible or the stonecutter didn't bother to obtain correct information for them.